SeNSE-lab/whiskitphysics/README.md

    If boost library is not found by cmake try:

 ```
-	cd your/path/to/whiskitphysics
+	cd your/path/to/whiskitphysics/code
 	mkdir build
 	cd build
 	sudo cmake --check-system-vars ..
 	sudo make

 ```
-6. Run `App_Whisker` (no graphics) or `AppWhiskerGui` (with graphics).
+6. Run `whiskit` (no graphics) or `whiskit_gui` (with graphics).
 Use --help or -h for information about command line arguments.
 Bash scripts for simulation presets are available in "script" folder.